s12chung/gostatic/README.md

 ## Limitations

 Meant to be simple, so defaults are given (SASS, image optimization, S3 deployment, etc.).
-You can rip the defaults out and use your own Go HTML templates, CSS preprocessor, etc. Router is only 1 level deep (`page.com/`, `page.com/about`, and `page.com/dynamic_url` are ok, but you can't `page.com/projects/about`).
+You can rip out the defaults and use your own Go HTML templates, CSS preprocessor, etc. Router is only 1 level deep (`page.com/`, `page.com/about`, and `page.com/dynamic_url` are ok, but you can't `page.com/projects/about`).
 Feel free to make a PR to add more to the [router](https://godoc.org/github.com/s12chung/gostatic/go/lib/router).
 I just never needed the feature yet.

 ## Requirements
-- [Docker Desktop](https://www.docker.com) (if no Docker, see [`Dockerfile`](Dockerfile) for system requirements)
+- [Docker Desktop](https://www.docker.com) (if no Docker, see [`Dockerfile`](blueprint/Dockerfile) for system requirements)
-- Optional [direnv](https://github.com/direnv/direnv) to automatically export/unexport ENV variables or export them yourself via (`source ./.envrc`)
+- Optional [direnv](https://github.com/direnv/direnv) to automatically export/unexport ENV variables.
+You can export them yourself via `source ./.envrc`.

 ## New Project
 You can install the `gostatic` binary via `go get`: